rumaak/k-means/README.md

-# k-means
+# K-means algorithm
-Simple k-means implementation using numpy
+Simple k-means implementation using numpy.

+The notebook can be run top-bottom.